 Woo Bike share

 We have car share, Woo Bike share so you can have worry free cycling for a year, cycle to work to help you purchase your own bike and subsidised bus tickets.
 The is offered by the University of Worcester to promote healthier journeys to work and reduce environmental pollution.

 The scheme is open to all University employees, on one year or longer contracts, providing a tax exemption to staff for the hire of cycles and cyclist safety equipment, up to the value of £1,000 and includes electric bikes (e-bikes).
-Gtech offer an additional discount for students and staff of 10% off their e-bike range, and free lights.
-Contact email@example.com to get the voucher code.
+Contact HR@worc.ac.uk for more information.

 Download our full current qualitative and quantitative targets and progress against targets from Carbon Management & Targets page.